o

 Katsumi Nitta, National Institute of Informatics, Japan

-Yasuhiro Ogawa, Nagoya University, Japan
+Yasuhiro Ogawa, Nagoya City University, Japan

 Seiichiro Sakurai, Meiji Gakuin University, Japan